June 6, 2022

 (a) When You Request Information From or Provide Information to Third Parties.
 You may be presented with an option on our Service to receive certain information directly from third parties or to have us send certain information to third parties or give them access to it.
 If you choose to do so, your Personal Information and other information may be disclosed to such third parties and all information you disclose will be subject to the third-party privacy policies and practices of such third parties.
 In addition, third parties may store, collect or otherwise have access to your information when you interact with their Tracking Technologies, content, tools apps or ads on our Service or link to them from our Service.
 This may include using third-party tools such as Facebook, Twitter, Pinterest or other third-party posting or content sharing tools and by so interacting you consent to such third party practices.
 We are not responsible for the privacy policies and practices of such third parties and, therefore, you should review such third-party privacy policies and practices of such third parties prior to requesting information from or otherwise interacting with them.

 (b) Third Parties Providing Services on Our Behalf.
 We use third-party vendors to perform certain services on behalf of us or the Service, such as hosting the Service, designing and/or operating the Service’s features, tracking the Service’s activities and analytics, and enabling us to send you special offers or perform other administrative services.
 We may provide these vendors with access to user information, including Device Identifiers and Personal Information, to carry out the services they are performing for you or for us.
 Third-party analytics and other service providers may set and access their own Tracking Technologies on your Device and they may otherwise collect or have access to information about you, potentially including Personal Information, about you.
 We are not responsible for those third party technologies or activities arising out of them.
-However, some may offer you certain choices regarding their practices, and information we have been informed of regarding such choices is available here.
+However, some may offer you certain choices regarding their practices.
 We are not responsible for the effectiveness of or compliance with any third parties’ opt-out options.

 (c) To Protect the Rights of Phase2 and Others.
 To the fullest extent permitted by applicable law, we may also disclose your information if we believe in good faith that doing so is necessary or appropriate to: (i) protect or defend the rights, safety or property of Phase2 or third parties (including through the enforcement of this Policy and other applicable agreements and policies; or (ii) comply with legal and regulatory obligations (e.g., pursuant to law enforcement inquiries, subpoenas or court orders).
 To the fullest extent permitted by applicable law, we have complete discretion in electing to make or not make such disclosures, and to contest or not contest requests for such disclosures, all without notice to you.